Tag archives: First Amendment

 U.S. Supreme Court ended battle concerning President Trump’s blocking of individuals on Twitter

-Introduction The U.S. Supreme Court recently ended the legal battle between former President Donald Trump and individuals whom Mr. Trump had blocked on Twitter, by granting the government’s petition for a writ of certiorari filed when Mr. Trump was still the President, vacating the Second Circuit’s judgment against Mr. Trump, and remanding the case with … Continue reading
+The U.S. Supreme Court recently ended the legal battle between former President Donald Trump and individuals whom Mr. Trump had blocked on Twitter, by granting the government’s petition for a writ of certiorari filed when Mr. Trump was still the President, vacating the Second Circuit’s judgment against Mr. Trump, and remanding the case with instructions to dismiss the matter as moot.
+See Biden v.
+Knight First Amendment Institute at Columbia University, et al., 593 U.S. __ (2021).

 How anonymous can you be on social media?